 An oncologist may recommend using chemotherapy and radiation together, depending on a person’s diagnosis.
-Certain chemotherapy drugs can work collectively, although a person may notice more side effects.
+Certain chemotherapy drugs can work collectively, although a person may notice

 People can talk with their doctor about the benefits of using chemotherapy and radiation to increase their chance of survival and likelihood of remission compared to the increase in side effects.